molgenis/molgenis-emx2/docs/molgenis/use_permissions.md

 * **range** - context: schema: Has permission to count table rows, with a step-size of 10 (e.g. 10,20..120,130 etc.), and to view ontology data
 * **exists** - context: schema: Has permission to see if data exists given certain filters, and to view ontology data

+N.B. roles 'count', 'range' and 'exists' currently only have effect on graphql and beacon APIs.
+User interface for table viewing should use manager, editor, viewer, or aggregator.

 ## Users can get roles in a schema

 Access to databases is controlled by providing roles to users.
 A user with a role we call a 'member' of a